 Stage 7 Case in Point: Nebraska Medicine

 Nebraska Medicine, part of the University of Nebraska Medical Center, was honored at the 2016 HIMSS Annual Conference for achieving Stage 7 EMRAM in 2015.
-Hospital leaders and decision makers turn to the >HIMSS Analytics Benchmark Suite, including the Electronic Medical Record Adoption Model (EMRAM), to chart their path forward to reducing costs and increasing the quality of care in their facilities by implementing electronic medical records.
+Hospital leaders and decision makers turn to the HIMSS Analytics Healthcare Provider Maturity Models, including the Electronic Medical Record Adoption Model (EMRAM), to chart their path forward to reducing costs and increasing the quality of care in their facilities by implementing electronic medical records.

 Nebraska Medicine includes two acute care hospitals: Nebraska Medical Center, a 621 bed acute-care facility, the state’s largest and highest-rated hospital, and Nebraska Medicine – Bellevue, a 55 bed full-service hospital.
 The hospitals serve patients from all 50 states and more than 50 countries internationally.
 U.S. News & World Report has consistently named Nebraska Medicine the top hospital in the state and Becker’s Hospital Review recognizes Nebraska Medicine as one of the 100 Best Hospitals in America.
 Nebraska Medicine has an international reputation for providing solid organ and bone marrow transplantation services and houses one of the nation’s three biocontainment units that have successfully treated patients with Ebola and is capable of caring for anyone exposed to a contagious and dangerous disease.
 Nebraska Medicine is designated as a Magnet hospital for nursing excellence and in December 2015 achieved HIMSS Analytics EMR Adoption Model™ Stage 7 for both Nebraska Medicine hospital locations.